 The exact format of group therapy depends on the purpose of the particular group you join.
 The group may meet for only a few weeks or a full semester.
 Some groups have a specific focus area (e.g., diminishing social anxiety) while others are directed at more general topics, such as interpersonal relating.

-Sessions meet regularly for between one to one and a half hours per week.
+Sessions meet regularly for an hour per week.
 It is important for each member to attend the full length of each session.
 Generally, the first few group sessions are important for group members to get to know each other better and establish trust.
 This will allow each member to open up more freely and talk about themselves and their difficulties.
-The members must agree to make a commitment to the group in order for everybody to feel as comfortable as possible.
-The group facilitators are trained to help with this process.

 Yes, all group members are expected to keep the information shared during group sessions confidential.
 Although group members can decide how to interact with each other outside of group, it is important that all group members agree to keep confidentiality about group topics.
-A group facilitator will discuss this with each member during the group screening session and it will be stressed again at the beginning of group therapy.
+The group leader will discuss this with each member during the pre-group meeting and it will be stressed again at the beginning of group therapy.

 This is up to you.
 All group members are encouraged to talk about their troubles during group sessions.
-They are also encouraged to discuss their reactions and feelings about others in the group.
-This may be an area that members find difficult, but it is important to challenge yourself and grow from this experience.
 Since everyone agrees to respect each other, you should not be frightened of saying the “wrong” thing.
 If you are unsure of the appropriateness of a topic, ask the other group members what they think.

-If you decide that you would like to explore this option more seriously, the therapist will help you schedule a screening appointment with a group facilitator.
-The screening appointment gives the facilitator the chance to assess your appropriateness for the group and answer any questions you might have.
+If you decide that you would like to explore this option more seriously, the therapist will help you schedule a pre-group meeting with a group facilitator.
+The pre-group meeting gives you and the group leader the opportunity to discuss the group in more detail and answer any questions you may have.